Best Coney Island restaurants

 At the oldest bar and grill on the boardwalk, named for the late Ruby Jacobs, you can expect plastic cups of beer and fantastically greasy seashore favorites like plump corn dogs, breaded jumbo shrimp and waffle fries, perfect companion foods for a day of seaside drinking and sunning.

-Satsify your sweet tooth at this nostalgic candy shop located right next to Nathan’s.
+Satsify your sweet tooth at this nostalgic candy shop that's been next door to Nathan’s for more than 75 years.
 They’ve got all the usual sugar fixes, as well as more retro-inspired options like shiny caramel apples coated in sprinkles and fluffy marshmallow kebabs dipped in chewy caramel and peanuts.

 For something a bit more refined by the seashore, this Italian seafood joint pulls out all the stops, in its chandeliered dining room outfitted with aquariums full of live lobsters.
 Time in the sun earns filling, traditional pasta dishes like creamy fettuccine alfredo and penne marinara, alongside hearty beef braciola and shrimp scampi.
 Word to the wise: bring a change of clothes after your beach excursion.
 No shorts allowed.